tymphany/TAIoTControllerSDK-Android/README.md

   public void setLedPattern(IoTDevice device, int ledPattern, IoTCompletionCallback callback)

      /**
        * If led pattern is changed or you change success via setLedPattern method, this method will call back *
-      *
+       * @param device
+       *              The IoT device for which the state has changed.
        * @param ledPattern
-      *               The led pattern will be define on FW side, the pattern value is 0 to 10 */ void deviceDidChangeLedPattern(int ledPattern);
+       *              The led pattern will be define on FW side, the pattern value is 0 to 10 */ void deviceDidChangeLedPattern(IoTDevice device, int ledPattern);

      /**